Commands

 Subsystems

 Subsystems represent independent collections of hardware that work together — for example, a drivetrain, an arm, or an intake mechanism.
+Subsystems serve two main purposes:- Resource management Only one command can control a subsystem at a time, which prevents conflicting hardware instructions.

-Subsystems hide hardware details behind a clean interface.
+- Abstraction Subsystems hide hardware details behind a clean interface.
 This keeps your robot code simple and lets you change the internal hardware implementation without touching the rest of your code.

 How Commands Are Run

-- The scheduler keeps track of which commands are running.
+Commands and subsystems are tied together by the scheduler.- The scheduler keeps track of which commands are running.

 - It ensures that only one command at a time can use a given subsystem.